eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces/Software_Description.rst

 It is also possible to refer to task parameters and environment variables from the configuration file.
 Properties such as `working_dir` and `args` ('args' strings are command line arguments to be passed to the 'binary') can contain this type of references.
 In this case, the task parameters should be surrounded by curly braces.
 For example, in the following example, 'work_dir' and 'param_d' parameters of the Python task are used in the 'working_dir' and 'args' strings respectively.
-An the number of MPI processes are obtained from the environment variable "MPI_PROCS".
+And the number of MPI processes are obtained from the environment variable "MPI_PROCS".
 Moreover, epilog and prolog definitions, as well as the number of computing units is added as a constraint, to indicate that every MPI process will have this requirement (run with 2 threads):

 Task definition and invocation: